yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

      date
      ```
    - Save and exit the editor (`Ctrl+X`, then `Y`, then `Enter` if using `nano`).
-   - Side-note: Of course, there are a plethora of text editor (emacs, vi, vim, ...).
-Of course, *real* programmers use BUTTERFLIES!
+   - Side-note: Of course, there are a plethora of terminal text editor (emacs, vim, neovim, ...).
+Choose wisely!
+Obligatory xkcd:

 ![Real Programmers](https://imgs.xkcd.com/comics/real_programmers.png)